RACHA011/rachavoting/README.md

-Alright!
-Here's a much more detailed `README.md` that covers everything you've shared, organized clearly, still keeping it 100% accurate to what you've implemented and planned — no extras added:

----

 # Racha Voting App

 Racha Voting App is a full-featured role-based voting system developed using **Java**, **Thymeleaf**, and **PostgreSQL**.
 The application allows for secure and flexible election management, supporting both individual political participation and future integration with organizations and businesses.